 SOS – Save our strawberries!

-Whether you grow your strawberries in a container or the border, it is a very good idea to protect them from the birds – it’s so infuriating to look forward to enjoying your sweet, fresh strawberries only to find your feathered friends have beaten you to it!
+Whether you grow your strawberries in a container or the border, it’s a good idea to protect them from the birds – it’s so infuriating when you’re looking forward to enjoying your sweet, fresh strawberries only to find your feathered friends have beaten you to it!
 A garden net is inexpensive and you’ll be able to use it year after year.

 Feed and water us!

 You’ll need to water frequently, especially if it is a dry summer.
 Strawberries in containers and baskets will generally need watering daily, and those planted directly into the ground less frequently.

 Incorporating some slow-release fertiliser when you plant the strawberries will provide good underlying nutrition during the growing season.
 Once the strawberries begin to grow well, a little liquid fertiliser (tomato food is ideal) every 1 – 2 weeks during the growing season should help increase your yield (jargon for the amount of strawberries you get!).